Best Cheap Health Insurance in Montana (2026)

 PacificSource Health Plans

-PacificSource Health Plans: Best if you need frequent medical care
+PacificSource Health Plans: Best if you live in rural Montana

 How much does health insurance cost in Montana?

-Montana marketplace insurance costs $636 per month at full price or $112 per month after discounts, on average.
+Montana marketplace insurance costs $547 per month, on average, for a Bronze plan at full price.
+Silver plans, on average, cost $763 per month at full price or about $307 per month after discounts.

 Find Cheap Health Insurance Quotes in Montana